mozilla/experimenter/README.md

 Populates db with dummy experiments

-### shell

-Start an ipython shell inside the container (this lets you import and test code, interact with the db, etc)

 ### bash

-Start a bash shell inside the container (this lets you interact with the containerized filesystem)
+Start a bash shell inside the container (this lets you interact with the containerized filesystem and run Django management commands)

 ### ssl